 You can even find out the monthly consumption cost of the AC system.
 Multiply the daily power consumption by the electricity tariff rate.
 And then multiply the value by the number of days in a month.
 You will have a cost of energy consumed by the HVAC system.

 Ways to Reduce the Energy Consumption of the AC

-Different factors play a vital role affecting the AC’s energy consumption.
-They are
+Different factors play a vital role in affecting the AC’s energy consumption.
+They are:

 - Technology model

 If you are determined to reduce energy consumption expenses, you need expert technician help and guidance.
 Here are some tips:

 - Do not lower the temperature to extreme ends.

 - Call the Glendale AC repair technician for AC maintenance services.